SDU-quantumoptics/Efficient-Characterizations/README.md

 # Efficient-Characterizations
-Supplementary Data for "Efficient Characterizations of Multiphoton States with Ultra-thin Optical Device"
+Original Data for Figures in "Efficient Characterizations of Multiphoton States with Ultra-thin Optical Device", including Figures in the main text and Supplementary Materials.